janth/ansible-role-dnsmasq/README.rst

     dnsmasq_firewalld_zone: "internal"

-Which firewall zone the various DNSMasq services should be added to.
+Which firewall zone the various Dnsmasq services should be added to.

 ::